Influence of a mortality trade-off on the spreading rate of cane toads fronts: Proof of : the acceleration regime

 \end{prop} We may then deduce the upper bound in \Cref{thm:acceleration} by recalling \eqref{eq:etaa_to_eta1}.
 To get an upper bound on the propagation, we use the linearization around zero of~\eqref{eq:main}:

 Indeed, solutions to~\eqref{eq:main} are sub-solutions to $\overline n$.
-Hence, by the comparison principle, $n \leq \overline n$ and it suffices to prove \Cref{prop:upperboundacc} for $\overline n$.
+Hence, by the comparison principle, $n \leq \overline n$ and it suffices to prove Proposition~\ref{prop:upperboundacc} for $\overline n$.
 In order to bound $\overline n$, we now introduce a key quantity.
-It is the action associated to the Lagrangian associated to \eqref{eq:main}:
+It is the action associated to the Lagrangian corresponding to \eqref{eq:main}:

 In general, we simply write $\zeta(t,x,\theta)$ to mean $\zeta(t,x,\theta,0,\underline\theta)$.
 We seek a super-solution which asymptotically looks like $e^{t - \zeta}$.